PipeWire/wireplumber/docs/rst/configuration/locations.rst

 .. note::

-    With 0.5 release, the wireplumber config files are moved under pipewire directory.
-    Earlier they were in `wireplumber` directory.
+    With 0.5 release, the WirePlumber's configuration files are now located in the ``pipewire`` directory.
+In previous versions they used to be in the ``wireplumber`` directory.

 Location of scripts
 -------------------